imanuelcostigan/OldFinancialMarkets.jl/doc/times.rst

 Supported conventions
 -------------------------------------------------------------------------------

 FinMarkets supports six of the main day count conventions: Actual/365 Fixed, Actual/360, Actual/Actual (ISDA), 30/360, 30E/360 and 30E+/360.
-These are defined as immutable types.
+These are defined as immutable subtypes of the abstract ``DayCountFraction`` type.

 ================  ============
 Type name         OG section